A finite-resources description of a measurement process and its implications for the "Wigner's Friend" scenario

-The equilibrium value, nevertheless, can be different for each choice of $H_0$ and $V$.
-We thus now employ Levy's lemma~\cite{Brandao12,Meckes2019, Mele2024} to show that, again for large enough apparatuses, all typical choices of $H_0$ and $V$ will lead, with high probability, to the same equilibrium value.
-Concretely:
+Returning to our model, described by the Hamiltonian \eqref{eq:hamiltonian} and initial state $\rho_0$, we can now analyze the equilibration process for the probabilities of finding the values $+1$, $0$, and $-1$ for the apparatus.
+In order to not depend on fine details of the Hamiltonian, but still to abide by the conditions of bound~\eqref{eq:equilibration_bound}, we take $H$, concretely $H_{[+1,0]}$ and $H_{[0,-1]}$, as fixed instances from the Gaussian Unitary Ensemble (GUE) -- a well-studied ensemble in random matrix theory that preserves universal features~\cite{Forrester2010}.
+As the probability of obtaining the outcome $i\in\{+1,0,-1\}$ at time $t$ is given by $\pr(i|H)_t=\tr(\rho_t^{H} \idty_S\otimes\Pi_i)$, with $\Pi_i$ the projector onto the subspace $\mc{H}_i$ of $\mc{H}_A$, we employ bound~\eqref{eq:equilibration_bound} for the projectors to obtain, for large dimension $d$:

-In the above expression, $\delta$, $c$, and $C$ are positive dimension-independent constants, and the over-bar represents the average over $H_0$ and $V$ taken uniformly from the GUE ensemble.
-As the size of the apparatus grows, $d_0+d_1$ increases as $\mathcal{O}(2^{N-1})$, and thus the probability of small deviations of $\pr(\pm 1|H_0, \epsilon V)_\infty$ from their average equilibrium values becomes exponentially small.
-In other words, the probabilities of measuring $+1$ and $-1$, for large apparatuses described by the Hamiltonian~\eqref{eq:perturbed_hamiltonian}, are insensitive to fine details of the Hamiltonian and are close to their typical value.
+with $\pr(i|H)_\infty:= \tr(\rho^H_\infty \idty_S\otimes\Pi_i)$.
+Crucial to obtain this result was that for any dimension $\norm{\Pi_i}=1$, i.e., the greater the apparatus' dimension is, the more coarse-grained is the observable being measured~\cite{cris2017,vallejos2022,pedrinho_PRL24}.
+Details of this derivation are shown in~\cite{SM}.
+Therefore, as the dimension of the apparatus increases, the closer are the probabilities from their equilibrium values for most times.

-The above discussion left hanging the question of what the actual average equilibrium probabilities are.
-As we show in the Supplemental Material, their expressions can be evaluated to~\cite{Forrester2010}:
+The equilibrium value, nevertheless, can be different for each choice of $H$.
+But since we do not assume full knowledge about $H$, we employ Chebyshev's inequality and Haar averages~\cite{Mele2024, RTNI} to show that, for large apparatuses, all typical choices of $H$ lead, with high probability, to the same equilibrium value:

-As the apparatus' size increases, $d_1$ gets much bigger than $d_0$ and the average probabilities converge to their textbook values of $|c_+|^2$ and $|c_-|^2$.
+In the above expression $\delta>0$, and the over-bar represents the average over $H$, i.e., with $H_{[+1,0]}$ and $H_{[0,-1]}$ taken uniformly and independently from the GUE ensemble.
+As the size of the apparatus grows ($d_0$ and $d_1$ increase with $\lim_{d\rightarrow\infty} d_0/d_1=0$), the probability of small deviations of $\pr(i|H)_\infty$ from its average equilibrium value becomes negligible.
+In other words, the probabilities of measuring $+1$, $0$ and $-1$, for large apparatuses, are insensitive to fine details of the Hamiltonian and are close to their typical value.